uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 "suseAnsibleControllerSystem" (system_id, controller_id)
 "suseAnsibleControllerPlaybook" (controller_id, local_path, content?)

 And also create the new "ANSIBLE" entitlement, which should be an addon-entitlement compatible with Salt, Foreign and maybe also traditional entitlements.
+Here is the [SQL script](https://github.com/meaksh/uyuni-hacks/blob/master/scripts/ansible/add_ansible_entitleme.sql) used for PoC demo.
+It's also needed to adapt the rhn databaste functions implemented in the DB.

 NOTE: The profile for a system with registered in Uyuni as "Foreign/ANSIBLE" does not look like as the one Salt/Traditional system, since most of the Uyuni features (channels, software profile, etc) are not implemented for neither "Foreign" nor "ANSIBLE" entitlements.
 In order to get the entire portfolio of Uyuni features for Salt minion, this "Foreign/ANSIBLE" systems would need to be transitioned to "Salt" minion.

+Notice also that the Ansible controller is not listed as systems list page, since there is not system entry for it, it would be shown in the respective new UI page for managing Ansible Controller.

+#### New UI tabs & pages

+* Ansible
+* Ansible / Ansible Controllers list
+* Ansible / Add new Ansible controller
+* Ansible / View Ansible controller information & and visualize playbooks (would also allow triggering playbooks via "salt-ssh" in the controller)

 ## Operating Ansible